UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Which company has the cheaper electricity rates?

 The cheaper option depends entirely on your usage.
-Gexa Energy is often cheaper if you consistently use at least 1,000 kWh per month due to their bill credits.
-However, Just Energy is often competitive or cheaper for usage levels of 500 kWh or very high usage (over 2,000 kWh) where Gexa’s credits might not apply.
+Gexa Energy is often cheaper if you consistently use at least 1,000 kWh per month due to their lucrative bill credits.
+However, Just Energy is often competitive or cheaper for low usage levels of 500 kWh or very high usage (over 2,000 kWh) where Gexa’s specific credit windows might not apply.

 Are Gexa and Just Energy the same company?

-No, they are separate entities.
-Gexa Energy is a subsidiary of NextEra Energy, a massive renewable energy company.
-Just Energy is a separate retail energy provider that operates in multiple states and countries.
+No, they are completely separate entities.
+Gexa Energy is a subsidiary of NextEra Energy, a massive generator of wind and solar power.
+Just Energy is an independent retail energy provider that operates in multiple deregulated states and countries.

 Is a bill credit plan worth it for apartments?

-Usually, no. Most apartments use less than 1,000 kWh per month, especially in the spring and fall.
-Since many Gexa plans require you to hit 1,000 kWh to unlock the low advertised rate, apartment dwellers often end up paying a much higher effective rate per kWh.
-A simpler, fixed-rate plan from a provider like Just Energy is often safer for lower-usage homes.
+Usually, no. Most apartments consume less than 1,000 kWh per month, especially in the mild spring and fall seasons.
+Since many Gexa plans require you to hit 1,000 kWh to unlock the low advertised rate, apartment dwellers often miss the threshold and end up paying a much higher effective rate per kWh.
+A simpler, fixed-rate plan from a provider like Just Energy is generally a safer pick for lower-usage homes.
+For official comparisons, you can always check the Power to Choose website.

 About the Author